 - Be grateful for the chance encounters in your life that have been positive (for example, what chance encounters and decisions led to meeting your spouse?)

 - Write yourself a short note of self-compassion (for a situation you regret or feel bad about)

 - Don’t take any action.
 Many slumps are like bad colds – they go away.

-Ending are often the most memorable parts of a book, vacation, project, event, etc. Here are three areas where you can create better endings:
+Endings are often the most memorable parts of a book, vacation, project, event, etc. Here are three areas where you can create better endings:

-- The workday: Reserve the final five minutes of your work day to record what you accomplished during the day and lay out a plan for the next day.
+- The workday: Reserve the final five minutes of your workday to record what you accomplished during the day and lay out a plan for the next day.
 With any remaining time, send a thank you note out to someone – it will benefit both them and you!

 - A vacation: Plan an elevating final experience – how the vacation ends often shapes the entire trip in your memory.

-- A purchase: little touches at the end will elevate a customer’s experience.
+- A purchase: Little touches at the end will elevate a customer’s experience.
 So, provide the mint with the check, shake the customer’s hand, or add a small bonus at the end to increase your customer’s satisfaction.

 When to Quit a Job

 Here are five questions to help you decide about moving on:

 - Do you want to be in this job on your next work anniversary?

 - Is your current job both demanding and in your control?